davidramezani/MetropolitanMuseumOfArt/README.md

  <img src='https://github.com/davidramezani/MetropolitanMuseumOfArt/blob/develop/images/data_flow.png' width='500'>
 </p>

-The Repository layer handles data operations.
-The app's data comes from a few different sources - data is stored (either remotely or in a local cache for offline use), and the repository modules are responsible for handling all data operations and abstracting the data sources from the rest of the app.
+The Repository layer is responsible for managing data operations, including data storage and retrieval from multiple sources.
+It abstracts the data sources from the rest of the app, ensuring clean separation of concerns.

-A lightweight domain layer sits between the data layer and the presentation layer and handles discrete pieces of business logic off the UI thread.
+The domain layer acts as a bridge between the data and presentation layers, executing business logic in a separate thread from the UI.
+This helps to maintain a clean separation of concerns, improves performance, and ensures a smooth user experience.

-### Technologies which I used in this project:
+### The following technologies are used in the project:
 * Retrofit
 * Glide
 * Room